CollinHeist/TitleCardMaker/docs/blueprints.md

 Once you've customized a Series' Cards to :pinched_fingers: _perfection_, open it's page in TitleCardMaker, and then go to the _Blueprints_ tab.
 Click the
+<span class="example md-button">:fontawesome-solid-file-export: Export</span>
-:fontawesome-solid-file-export: `Export` button, and TCM will do a few things:
+button, and TCM will do a few things:

 1. If the Series (or any linked Templates) have a Named Font -  __this includes those linked directly to Episodes__ - it will copy any Font files;